 Friends.
 Groups often lead to lasting friendships.
 Bonds form when you find people who understand what it’s like to have a loss and who aren’t afraid to talk about the subject.

-Read personal accounts on how a group helped, written by Edie Reagan, Hospicare spiritual care coordinator, after the death of her mother.
+Read a personal account by Edie Reagan, Hospicare spiritual care coordinator, on how a support group helped her after the death of her mother.